The Power of Prayer

 When we pray to God, it is easy to feel like it is not being heard.

 The quiet whispers of our hearts can feel like they are not reaching God’s ears.
-However, looking at prayer throughout history, and indeed today, and how God has answered them, can encourage us in our prayer lives.
+However, looking at prayer and how God has answered, can encourage us in our prayer lives today.

 Prayer serves more than one purpose.

 The most typically-known function of prayer is to ask God for what we want and need.
-While this is definitely a major part of prayer and we do not need to feel the slightest bit ashamed of asking God for things (in fact, God instructs us in His Word to ask Him for what we want in John 14), this is certainly not the only function of prayer.
+We do not need to feel the slightest bit ashamed of asking God for things.
+In fact, God instructs us in His Word to ask Him for what we want in John 14.
+Though, this is certainly not the only function of prayer.

 Another well-known purpose of prayer is to give thanks.
 When God has done something for us or changed a circumstance for our good, we show our thanks to Him in prayer.
 This is very important.
 Jesus warns us through a parable to remember to be thankful to God (Luke 17:11-19).